Bachelor of Arts (BA) in Philosophy: Career Path

 What are the career opportunities for a Bachelor of Arts in Philosophy graduate?

-A Bachelor of Arts in Philosophy degree can open up many career opportunities, both in and outside of academia.
+A Bachelor of Arts in Philosophy degree can open up many career opportunities, both in and outside academia.
 Some common career paths include law, education, business, government and public service, non-profit, writing and journalism, and graduate studies in philosophy or related fields.

 What are the challenges of pursuing a Bachelor of Arts in Philosophy degree?

-A Bachelor of Arts in Philosophy degree can come with certain challenges, such as competition for jobs, limited job opportunities in certain fields, difficulty translating skills to the workforce, lack of practical experience, job insecurity, limited earning potential in some fields, job dissatisfaction, and difficulty finding a balance between work and personal life.
+A Bachelor of Arts in Philosophy degree can come with specific challenges, such as competition for jobs, limited job opportunities in certain fields, difficulty translating skills to the workforce, lack of practical experience, job insecurity, limited earning potential in some fields, job dissatisfaction, and difficulty finding a balance between work and personal life.

 Is a Bachelor of Arts in Philosophy program worth it?